perribus/ctf_writeups/dawgctf2020/tiktok/README.md

             | Size of chunk Y                             |A|M|1|
             +---------------------------------------------------+
 ```
 Tcache bins are, for lack of a better term, **dumb**.
 Let's say `chunk B` is in the tcache and you overwrite the pointer to the next tcache chunk with your own address.
-When `chunk B` gets popped the tcache, the tcache will think its _new_ head is at the address you overwrote. _It doesn't even check if that address is on the heap_. **This is how we use our overwrite to allocate a chunk anywhere in writeable address space.**
+When `chunk B` gets popped the tcache, the tcache will think its _new_ head is at the address you overwrote. _It doesn't check if that address is on the heap_. **This is how we use our overwrite to allocate a chunk anywhere in writeable address space.**

 Let's say we we have allocated a `chunk A` right on top of `chunk B`, both with size 0x20.
 We first free `chunk B` and it ends up in the tcache for size 0x20, which previously contained `chunk X` at it's head: